halilkocaoz/kafka-response-log/README.md

 --->

 # kartaca-task
-This repository contains the my solutions of application and service development from Kartaca's tasks with different two programming language.
+This repository contains the my solutions of application and service development from Kartaca's tasks.

 ## Table of contents
 * [Setup](#setup)